agileopennorthwest/agileopennorthwest.github.io/openAgileManagement.md

 ### HOW MUCH DOES IT COST?

-The registration fee is $250 for the three-day event, and includes a continental breakfast and lunch each day.
+The registration fee is $250 for the one-day event, and includes a continental breakfast and lunch.

 ### WHEN CAN I REGISTER?